The environment in Bollywood is getting toxic as the mystery deepens behind the untimely death of Shushant Singh Rajput.

 Kareena Kapoor Khan, a famous Indian diva, was among several who came under attack.
 A video comparing her with Rajput went viral on Twitter.

-It showed Rajput as someone with deep knowledge of astronomy, while Khan, a “dumb” actor who did not even know about the mission going to Mars during a media scrum.
+It showed Rajput as someone with deep knowledge of astronomy, while Khan was portrayed as a “dumb” actor who did not even know about the mission going to Mars during a media scrum.
 It were as if the two were associated with space exploration industry and not cinema.

 Rajput owned a telescope and has a mechanical engineering background.
 So he was understandably far more up to date on such issues than Khan, but that does not necessarily reflect on her knowledge of many other important matters related to the real world.